facebook/react/OVERVIEW.md

 ## Profiler

+The Profiler UI is a powerful tool for identifying and fixing performance problems.
+The primary goal of the new profiler is to minimize the impact of running it (so that it doesn't interfere with the application beign profiled).
+This can be accomplished by:
+* Minimizing bridge traffic.
+* Efficiently serializing bridge messages.

-All profiling information is stored on the backend while profiling is in progress.
-(Avoiding sending traffic across the bridge reduces the performance overhead of running the profiler.)
+All profiling information is stored on the backend.
 The backend push-notifies the frontend of when profiling starts ("_profilingStarted_") and stops ("_profilingStopped_").
 All other profiling information is lazy and must be requested by the backend.

 ### Profiling summary